cawka/cs118-spring2017/project-3.md

 - When router receives an ARP reply, it should record IP-MAC mapping information in ARP cache (Source IP/Source hardware address in the ARP reply).
 Afterwards, the router should send out all corresponding enqueued packets.

+  <span class="label label-warning">Note</span> Your implementation should not save IP-MAC mapping based on any other messages, only from ARP replies!

-  Your implementation can also record mapping from ARP requests using source IP and hardware address, but it is not required in this project.
+  <del>Your implementation can also record mapping from ARP requests using source IP and hardware address, but it is not required in this project.</del>

 - To reduce staleness of the ARP information, entries in ARP cache should time out after `30 seconds`.
 The starter code (`ArpCache` class) already includes the facility to mark ARP entries "invalid".
 Your task is to remove such entries and to implement ARP re-request logic.